Joseph B. Lancaster

 Joseph Bradford Lancaster (1790 – November 25, 1856) was an American lawyer and Whig politician who served on the Florida Supreme Court from 1848 to 1850.
-An important figure in Florida law and politics, he was the last justice under the system in which the circuit court judges served also on the supreme court and served as Mayor of Jacksonville, Florida from 1846–1847 and as the first Mayor of Tampa, Florida in 1856.
+An important figure in Florida law and politics, he was the last justice under the system in which the circuit court judges served also on the supreme court.
+He served as Mayor of Jacksonville, Florida from 1846 to 1847 and as the first Mayor of Tampa, Florida in 1856.

 Biography

 Lancaster was born in Kentucky in 1790, the son of John and Catherine Miles Lancaster.
 He married Annie Blair, the daughter of a Presbyterian minister, in 1815.
 He read law, was admitted to the Kentucky bar, and opened a practice in Bardstown and Lebanon.
 He moved to Florida at the behest of former Bardstown resident Florida Governor William Pope DuVal.
 DuVal appointed him assistant secretary to the East Florida land commission.
 Lancaster opened a legal practice in St. Augustine.